UF Geomatics Plant City Center

 Many students are surprised to learn about the diverse education options and the opportunities we offer.
 Since admission to the University of Florida as a freshman is extremely competitive, we encourage students applying for the Geomatics undergraduate degree to complete an AA degree from a Florida community college with the appropriate prerequisites listed in the Guide to Admission.
 Incorporating the admission prerequisite courses as electives in an AA degree shortens the transition time for admission.
 From a graduate program prospective, Geomatics has a variety of options that range from a standalone certificate in Geospatial Analysis to Master's and PhD degrees with Geomatics concentrations.
 For example, the Master's degree can be thesis or non-thesis based.
 It can be delivered live or through distance teaching tools.

 If you think the UF Geomatics may offer the future you, please don't hesitate to contact us.
-Mrs. Erin Nessmith (email: email@example.com), our Plant City Center Program Coordinator, who has great experience in undergraduate student advising.
+Jason Steward email@example.com, our Plant City Center Program Coordinator, has great experience in undergraduate student advising.
 We encourage you to contact with Dr. Amr Abd-Elrahman (email: firstname.lastname@example.org) to discuss the different options available to you at the graduate level and plan to satisfy admission requirements.